usnistgov/simprocesd/docs/source/code_introduction.md

 - In this setup, parts from `S1` can go to either `M1` or `B1`.
 - As devices output parts, those parts will be passed to one of the downstream devices prioritizing devices that have been waiting for input parts the longest.
     - To change the priority of a device override the function `<Device_instance>.get_sorted_downstream_list` and to change the default behavior for the whole system override the static funcion `Device.downstream_priority_sorter`.

-## Basic Example
+## Simple Example

+A complete example where parts are created by the `source`, passed to `M1`, and then passed to the `sink`.
+The simulation is set to run for 100 time units.

 ```
+    from simprocesd.model import System
+    from simprocesd.model.factory_floor import Source, Machine, Sink, Part

     system = System()
     part = Part()
     source = Source(sample_part = part, cycle_time = 1)